 If you find that you’re at the limit, schedule a payment as soon as possible to free up cash flow so that you can use the card at the next opportunity.
 Keep in mind that it may take a few business days for the transfer to process—you probably won’t be able to use the card again for a day or two.

 Similarly, falling below your minimum balance could prevent you from making payments with your debit card, and you may be charged minimum balance and/or overdraft fees in this situation.
-Debit cards don’t allow you to use money you don’t have, so you can’t go into debt by spending too much with a debit card.
+Debit cards don’t allow you to use the money you don’t have, so you can’t go into debt by spending too much with a debit card.

 With that in mind, you should try to be proactive in monitoring your balances rather than waiting until you hit the limit.
 Ideally, your payments would be on autopay every month so that you are sure to make your payments without having to think about it.
 Consistently reaching your credit card limit or minimum balance could also be a sign that you need to adjust your spending or saving habits.

 You probably don’t know your card’s expiration date off the top of your head, and you won’t realize it until your card is declined the first time you try to use it after expiring.
 If your card has expired, contact your provider for a new version or consider applying for a new credit card.

 As with card balances, you can avoid this problem by either memorizing each expiration date or keeping them in a notebook or digital note.
 It’s much simpler to get a new card in advance than to realize you need one once the original card is declined.

 Ask About Your Card

 We generally assume that our cards will work wherever we are, but certain kinds of cards are accepted by a wider range of merchants.
 This is particularly relevant if you’re traveling abroad, as cards like Discover and American Express aren’t as widely used outside of the United States.